simonbe/afhistorik/README.md

 ### Computations
 (Python + Spark)
 Calculates sparse vectors for occurences of all words/phrases used more than 20 times (~500k) across all job postings.
 These are saved to a gzipped pickle.
-Note: This computation will take several hours if run on a local machine.
+Note: This will take several hours if run on a local machine.

 ### API
 (Python + flask)